Share your story

 Whether you’ve studied in prison, or supported someone who has, we’d love to hear from you.

-Personal stories are the life force of any charity, and all the more so at PET.
 Prison education can be a difficult cause, but personal stories change perceptions.
 Stories give a human face to a figure, fact or message.
-They make our work relatable: helping the public understand the real impact of what we do, and helping current prisoners find inspiration.
+They make our work relatable: helping the public understand the real impact of what we do, and helping people in prison find inspiration.

 Your story could: